Alex8524-A/hello-word/README.md

 # hello-word
-this is a example to to the ropes on git and git github
+this is a example to do the ropes on git and git github